Abhaya Holistic Center Classes

 ALL** In-Person Services include 30% OFF Reopening Discount until June 30, 2020

-No need to RSVP.
-You can check our schedule and drop in to take any of the classes we offer.
+- 5 Yoga Classes $90.
 This package includes only 2 Saturday Kundalini classes.
 If you are planning on attending only the Saturday classes, please purchase the 5-class Kundalini with Gong Package.
-Please note, you need to take the 5 classes within 1 months from the day you activate the package.
-We recommend arriving early as the class is limited to 20 students.
+Please note, all 5 classes need to be taken within 1 month from the day you activate the package.

+- 10 Yoga Classes $170.
 This package includes only 4 Saturday Kundalini classes.
 If you are planning on attending only to the Saturday classes, please purchase the 5-class Saturday Kundalini with Gong Package.
-No need to RSVP.
-You can check our schedule and drop in to take any of the classes we offer.
-However, you need to take the 10 classes within 2 months from the day you activate the package.
-We recommend arriving early as the class is limited to 20 students.
+The 10 classes must be taken within 2 months from the day you activate the package.

+- 20 Yoga Classes $320.
 This package includes 8 Saturday Kundalini classes.
 If you are planning on attending only to the Saturday classes, please purchase the 5 class Saturday Kundalini Package.
-No need to RSVP.
-You can check our schedule and drop in to take any of the classes we offer.
-However, you need to take the 20 classes within 6 months from the day you activate the package.
-We recommend arriving early as the class is limited to 20 students.
+Take the 20 classes within 6 months from the day you activate the package.

-• Kundalini Yoga Private Classes – $150 one on one and $50 for each additional person.
-Class length: 75 to 90 minutes AT THE STUDIO!
+- Kundalini Yoga Private Classes – Class length: 75 to 90 minutes AT THE STUDIO!
+Investment: $150 one-to-one and additional $50 each additional person.

-• Private Sound Therapy.
-Sound therapy with Gong or with Tibetan Bowls. $150 for 1 to 4 people max.
-Additional $25 each additional person in groups of 4+.
+- Sound Healing Therapy.
+Sound therapy with Gong or with Tibetan Bowls. $150 for 1 to 2 people.
+Additional $25 each additional person in groups of 2+.
 The length of the session is 45 to 60 minutes AT THE STUDIO!

-PRIVATE CLASSES ARE ALSO OFFERED AT THE PLACE OF YOUR CHOICE, HOWEVER, ADDITIONAL CHARGES APPLY DEPENDING ON THE DISTANCE.
+PRIVATE CLASSES AND SOUND HEALING THERAPY ARE ALSO AVAILABLE AT THE PLACE OF YOUR CHOICE.
+HOWEVER, ADDITIONAL CHARGES MAY APPLY DEPENDING ON THE DISTANCE.